Cycling Weekly looks back at some of the most memorable bike throws of all time

-After Marcel Kittel‘s hissy fit near the end of the second stage of this year’s Tirreno-Adriatico, what better time to look back on some of the most memorable bike throws to have taken place in cycling.
+After Marcel Kittel‘s hissy fit near the end of the second stage of 2014’s Tirreno-Adriatico, we thought there was no better time to look back on some of the most memorable bike throws to have taken place in cycling.
+Now, with the 2015 season well underway, we’ve chosen a new number 1.

 2. Bradley Wiggins, 2013